najmehabiri/najmehabiri.github.io/_pages/about.md

 <br />
 <br />

-I am currently a postdoc in statistical machine learning at [IT University of Copenhagen](https://www.itu.dk/) and interested in deep generative models, Bayesian inference and deep neural networks.
+I am currently a postdoc in the [department of statistics](https://stat.lu.se/en) at Lund university and interested in deep generative models, Bayesian inference and deep neural networks.

 <br />
 <br />